semihcakir18/BasicChatbot/README.md

+This project is made for a Law Chatbot project  but for now its just a basic chatbot UI
 # LawBot - Modern Chatbot Interface

 LawBot is a modern, responsive chatbot interface built with React and TypeScript.
 It features a clean design, auto-scrolling chat window, loading indicators, and customizable styling.
 This project serves as a frontend template for integrating with any chatbot backend.